MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-speech.md

 <!--/Scope-->
 <!--Description-->
-Added in Windows 10, version 1607.
 Specifies whether the device will receive updates to the speech recognition and speech synthesis models.
 A speech model contains data used by the speech engine to convert audio to text (or vice-versa).
 The models are periodically updated to improve accuracy and performance.
 Models are non-executable data files.
 If enabled, the device will periodically check for updated speech models and then download them from a Microsoft service using the Background Internet Transfer Service (BITS).

 <!--/Description-->
 <!--ADMXMapped-->